pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 Horace and Herbert contain PowerShell and Bash scripts named `build.[ps1|sh]`.
 These scripts provide an easy way to build Herbert/Horace on Windows or Linux.
-Theses same scripts are used to build Horace and Herbert on the CI servers, so they are tested regularly.

 A developer can build with default options using the `--build` flag.